autoastt/taste-and-trek/README.md

 ```

 ## Visit Us
-For more information and to try Taste and Trek, visit our website:
+To try Taste and Trek, visit our website:
 <a href="https://taste-and-trek.vercel.app/">https://taste-and-trek.vercel.app/</a>.

+## Developers

+From Nanyang Technological University, Singapore:
+1. <a href="https://www.linkedin.com/in/Phumrapee">Phumrapee Pisutsin</a>
+2. <a href="https://www.linkedin.com/in/nathan-juirnarongrit-0809b128a">Nathan Juirnarongrit</a>
+3. <a href="https://www.linkedin.com/in/peeranat-kjp/">Peeranat Kongkijpipat</a>
+4. <a href="https://www.linkedin.com/in/kulpatch-chananam-b50756277">Kulpatch Chananam</a>